-- Translated voting information, including instructions on completing a postal vote, was available on the NSW Electoral Commission's website in the seven main languages of NSW electors who are not also proficient in English: Arabic, Chinese (simplified), Chinese (traditional), Greek, Italian, Korean and Vietnamese. - Translation and interpreting services are available by phone via the National Translation and Interpreting Service (TIS National, on 131 450). - Election staff with language skills were available to assist voters at voting centres.
-Staff wore badges indicating the language(s) they spoke.
+- Translated voting information, including instructions on completing a postal vote, was available on the NSW Electoral Commission's website in the seven main languages of NSW electors who are not also proficient in English: Arabic, Chinese (Simplified), Chinese (Traditional), Greek, Italian, Korean and Vietnamese. - Translation and interpreting services were available by phone via the National Translation and Interpreting Service (TIS National, on 131 450).